calherries/site/posts/2022-04-25-abstraction.md

 Let's start with the definition from Rich Hickey: "Abstraction is about drawing from a set of exemplars some essential thing."

-Note this definition of abstraction is recursive: abstraction is _itself_ an abstraction.
+(Fun side note: this definition is recursive: abstraction is _itself_ an abstraction.)

-To help explain it, let's look at an example: the collection abstraction in Clojure.
+If abstraction is understood as drawing from a set of exemplars, let's look at an example: the collection abstraction in Clojure.

 A collection supports three operations:
 - count - for getting the size of the collection
 - conj - for 'adding' to the collection
 - seq - to get a sequence that can walk the entire collection

-The abstraction is defined by these operations, combined with these laws:
+The collection abstraction is defined by these operations, combined with these invariants:
 - the sequence of items in the collection contains all the items that have been added to the collection
 - the size of the collection is equal to number of items that have been added to the collection

+These properties adhere to Rich's definition of an abstraction.
+If something has an implementation for the above operations, which satisfy these invariants, it is a collection.

 This idea of a collection is an abstract one, precisely because it omits details of how it works.
 There is not enough information in the definition to create a working collection.
 There is only enough information to say what a collection _is_.
 The abstraction does not specify anything about how its invariants are maintained, or how its operations are implemented.
 That is the job of the abstraction's concretions.
 This reveals a fundamental property of abstraction: if an abstraction is about finding common things